 NRG Stadium (2002), Houston Texans.
 The first NFL retractable-roof stadium, NRG Stadium was designed to serve many masters: besides hosting the Texans, the stadium was also designed to host the Houston Livestock Show and Rodeo—a major event on the Houston social calendar.

 Lincoln Financial Field (2003), Philadelphia Eagles.
 Philadelphia fans are among the most passionate anywhere, and the design of Lincoln Financial Field is designed both for these fans and the folks hitting the game in one of 172 suites.

-University of Phoenix Stadium (2006), Arizona Cardinals.
+State Farm Stadium (2006), Arizona Cardinals.
 Rising like a UFO in the West Valley, University of Phoenix Stadium features a unique retractable grass field.
 The natural grass can be automatically moved outside to soak up plenty of sun while other events are held at the domed stadium.

 Lucas Oil Stadium (2008), Indianapolis Colts.
 Built to look like a traditional Indiana fieldhouse, Lucas Oil Stadium features a retractable roof and a large bank of windows to let in plenty of sun.

 AT&T Stadium (2009), Dallas Cowboys.
 With a total capacity of 105,000, a massive center-hung high-def scoreboard and a retractable roof, AT&T Stadium’s unique roof design pays homage to the team’s former home, Texas Stadium, while the stadium also features plenty of high-end amenities and lots of SRO space.